KShebek/cbe504/main.typ

 === Revisiting the Bell--Evans--Polanyi Relationship

-We can see that #ref(<eq:evans>) looks very similar to the Bell--Evans--Polanyi (BEP) empirical relationship we have invoked throughout the course, given by $E_"a " = alpha Delta H + E_0$.
+We can see that #ref(<eq:evans>) looks very similar to the Bell--Evans--Polanyi (BEP) empirical relationship we have invoked throughout the course, given by $E_"a " = alpha Delta H^std + E_0$.
 In this case, the BEP relationship uses $Delta H^std$ trends in place of $Delta E$, as the former is experimentally measurable, and trends for $Delta H^std$ are largely the same as trends for $Delta E$.
-Once again, if the product is stabilized relative to the reactant (i.e. $Delta H$ is made more exothermic), then $E_"a "$ tends to be reduced.
+Once again, if the product is stabilized relative to the reactant (i.e. $Delta H^std$ is made more exothermic), then $E_"a "$ tends to be reduced.

 To be clear, the BEP relationship is not identical to the Evans--Polanyi model, but it takes a similar functional form.
 Like with $a$, the value of $alpha$ takes on values of $0<=alpha<=1$ and describes the position of the transition state along the reaction coordinate.